-- Face coverings are required at all times for employees and customers except while actively eating or drinking. - Museums, Zoos and Aquariums shall be allowed to open at 50% of permitted occupancy while following the State Fire Marshal guidelines for "Museums Zoos Aquariums."
+• Face coverings are required at all times for employees and customers except while actively eating or drinking.

+- o Live entertainment is allowed following the rules set forth on pages 18-21. - Museums, Zoos and Aquariums shall be allowed to open at 75% of permitted occupancy while following the State Fire Marshal guidelines for "Museums Zoos Aquariums."
 State guidelines include but are not limited to the following restrictions: - o Individuals and groups must maintain six feet of distance at all times.
 Interior gathering spaces cannot be used.
-Tactile exhibits are prohibited. - o Group tours must be limited to no more than 8 related persons and each tour group must maintain 30 feet between groups.
+Tactile exhibits are prohibited. - o Group tours must be limited to no more than 15 related persons and each tour group must maintain 30 feet between groups.